 As at date of this paper (March 4th, 2017), the search term "digital marketing" returns roughly 22,751 results in Google Scholar (Sullivan, 2017).
 In comparison, the search term "definition of digital marketing" returns just 47 results and "digital marketing definition" returns only eleven.
 These numbers illustrate that there is a growing body of academic literature on digital marketing, yet very few studies have explicitly de-fined what is meant by the term.
-In most studies, the meaning of digital marketing tactics and technologies or characteristics of the digital environment, but these descriptions tend to be vague and varied, with each providing a slightly different perspective on digital marketing.
+In most studies, the meaning of digital marketing is implicitly described in terms of certain marketing tactics and technologies or characteristics of the digital environment, but these descriptions tend to be vague and varied, with each providing a slightly different perspective on digital marketing.
 Even those studies that explicitly provide a definition for digital marketing tend to refer to commercial sources (Royle & Laing, 2014; Zahay, 2014).